 24 | 20’ 3” | 17’ 5” | 16’ 3” |

-In more recent times, engineered wood joists, which are essentially a thin I-Beam, have replaced dimensional lumber in many newer homes.
+In recent times, engineered wood joists, essentially a thin I-Beam, have replaced dimensional lumber in many newer homes.
 These joists consist of a 2”x 2” square piece of lumber at the top and bottom, with a “web” of plywood or OSB between them.
-This allows the building of the home with less lumber, conserving resources and lowering costs.
-Being made from engineered wood products, an I-Joist is less likely to cup, twist, bow or warp.
+This allows the home’s building to have less lumber, conserve resources, and lower costs.
+Being made from engineered wood products, an I-Joist is less likely to cup, twist, bow, or warp.
 This eliminates many floor squeaks that you will find in older homes.

-Those squeaks generally indicate a problem with the floor joists, although in really old homes it can happen because of shrinkage of the plank flooring and nails pulling out.
-These older homes were not built with modern flooring nails, which have a twist in them, to keep them from pulling up with time and flexing of the floor.
+Those squeaks generally indicate a problem with the floor joists, although in ancient homes, it can happen because of shrinkage of the plank flooring and nails pulling out.
+These older homes were not built with modern flooring nails, which have a twist to keep them from pulling up with time and flexing the floor.

-Floor joists can twist or warp slightly with age, especially if they are installed in an area where they are exposed to a lot of moisture.
-The plywood subfloor tends to hold them in place, but the twisting or warping will pull on the nails, either pulling them through the subflooring or pulling them out of the floor joist.
-Which of those depends on what else is happening to the joist.
-If the joist is beginning to rot, due to moisture, then the nail is more likely to be pulling loose in the joist.
+Floor joists can twist or warp slightly with age, especially if installed in an area exposed to a lot of moisture.
+The plywood subfloor tends to hold them in place, but the twisting or warping will pull on the nails, either pulling them through the subflooring or out of the floor joist, which depends on what else is happening to the joist.
+If the joist is beginning to rot due to moisture, then the nail is more likely to pull loose in the joist.

-Besides creating squeaky floors, joists which have become somewhat rotted become weaker, allowing more flexing of the floor and joist.
-When you feel sponginess in a floor, you should not assume that it’s just loose floorboards or subflooring; but also a potential problem with your floor joists, which needs to be investigated.
+Besides creating squeaky floors, joists that have become somewhat rotted become weaker, allowing more flexing of the floor and joist.
+When you feel sponginess on a floor, you should not assume that it’s just loose floorboards or subflooring; it is also a potential problem with your floor joists, which needs to be investigated.
 Should there be any damage to the joists, they should be reinforced.

-While you may already know that a good plywood subfloor adds support to your home, you may not be aware that reinforcing joists with plywood can add structural integrity.
+While you may already know that a sound plywood subfloor supports your home, you may not know that reinforcing joists with plywood can add structural integrity.
 If you notice that one or more joists are squeaking, or if you’re starting to feel some bounce when walking, it’s time to get to work.

 How to Reinforce Joists with Plywood

-In the event a joist is cracking or sagging, it needs to be repaired quickly.
+If a joist is cracking or sagging, it needs to be repaired quickly.
 The longer you leave it, the worse it will get.
-Not only that, but sagging floors can have other effects, such as causing the walls to sag, resulting in cracked drywall.
+Sagging floors can also have other effects, such as causing the walls to sag, resulting in cracked drywall.

-Some people reinforce floor joists by scabbing on another piece of the same sized dimensional lumber as was originally used, essentially making a double joist.
-While this is functional, it is also an expensive means of strengthening the joist, using more material than is necessary.
-It is never advised to use a smaller piece of dimensional lumber, such as scabbing a 2”x 6” onto the side of a 2”x 8” floor joist, as the new piece won’t be as strong as the old one.
+Some people reinforce floor joists by scabbing on another piece of the same-sized dimensional lumber as was used initially, essentially making a double joist.
+While this is functional, it is also an expensive means of strengthening the joist, using more material than necessary.
+Using a smaller piece of dimensional lumber is never advised, such as scabbing a 2”x 6” onto the side of a 2”x 8” floor joist, as the new piece won’t be as strong as the old one.

-A better option is scabbing ½” thick softwood plywood to both sides or ¾” thick softwood plywood to one side is just as effective and ultimately cheaper.
-If you’ve ever looked at the engineered wood joists they are using today, you’ll notice that the web is usually only ½” thick plywood or OSB, so ½” thick plywood is sufficient.
+A better option is scabbing ½” thick softwood plywood to both sides or ¾” thick softwood plywood to one side; it is just as effective and ultimately cheaper.
+If you’ve ever looked at the engineered wood joists they use today, you’ll notice that the web is usually only ½” thick plywood or OSB, so ½” thick plywood is sufficient.

-Plywood is a strong laminate composed of several thin layers of heavily wood, glued together under compression.
-Some people consider it to be inferior to standard lumber, but the opposite is almost always true!
-A quality piece of plywood is typically stronger than the corresponding amount of standard wood.
+Plywood is a strong laminate composed of several thin layers of heavy wood glued together under compression.
+Some consider it inferior to standard lumber, but the opposite is almost always true!
+A quality piece of plywood is typically more potent than the corresponding amount of standard wood.

 - Measure the distance from the bottom of the floor to the bottom of the joist.
-This measurement should be 5 ½”, 7 ½”, 9 ½” or 11 ½”.
-If it comes out to be an even dimension, without the ½”, it is a very old house indeed, where they didn’t use sanded dimensional lumber.
+This measurement should be 5 ½”, 7 ½”, 9 ½”, or 11 ½”.
+If it comes out to be an even dimension without the ½”, it is an ancient house where they didn’t use sanded dimensional lumber.

 - Measure the length of the joist.
-You don’t want to repair only a part of the joist, but rather, to go the full length.
+You don’t want to repair only a part of the joist but to go the entire length.
 Adding only a partial reinforcement will create a stress point at the end of the reinforcement, allowing the damage to the original joint to accelerate.

 - Rip two strips of ½” or one strip of ¾” plywood to match the measured dimension of the existing floor joists.
-If the joists are longer than eight feet long, you’ll need to use multiple strips of plywood to support the joist.
+If the joists are over eight feet long, you’ll need multiple plywood strips to support them.
 In this case, you can either:

-- Add an additional layer over the plywood reinforcement to strengthen the joint.
-If you choose to do this, make the additional reinforcement four feet long.
+- To strengthen the joint, add an additional layer over the plywood reinforcement.
+Make the additional reinforcement four feet long.

-- Use ¾” plywood on both sides of the existing joist and offset the joints by at least two feet, to avoid creating a stress point.
+- To avoid creating a stress point, use ¾” plywood on both sides of the existing joist and offset the joints by at least two feet.

 - Drill a line of ¼-inch pilot holes at six-inch intervals down both long edges of each plywood reinforcement strip.

-- Check the joist with a 8 foot level or other long straight edge.
-If the joist is cracked or is markedly sagging, you will need to use a hydraulic jack to raise it.
-While doing this, it’s a good idea to put a heavy 6×6 block wood beneath the jack to support it.
+- Check the joist with an 8-foot level or other long, straight edge.
+If the joist is cracked or markedly sagging, you will need to raise it with a hydraulic jack.
+While doing this, it’s a good idea to put a heavy 6×6 block of wood beneath the jack to support it.

 - Measure the distance between the bottom of the sagging floor joist and the top of the jack.